freya022/BotCommands-Wiki/docs/using-commands/Using-localization.md

 Localization can be stored in the JSON format and can contain your command translations, as well as command responses, or any other string.

 ### Where do I store them ?
-Localization files need to be stored in the `bc_localization` folder, in your `resources` directory, these files can be of any *base* name, but must end with the locale's string, and must have a `.json` extension.
+Localization files must be stored in the `bc_localization` folder, in your `resources` directory, these files can be of any *base* name, but must end with the locale's string, and must have a `.json` extension.

 Examples: